The following are some interesting and insightful things I have read in the past few months from the following three non-fiction works of history:

 - Sapiens: A Brief History of Humankind by Yuval Noah Harari

 Servants of Allah traces the history and influence of the large number of African Muslims who were brought to the Americas during the Atlantic slave trade.
 The book documents how, contrary to the popular historical depiction of African slaves as peasants, many – especially those who were Muslim – were educated and literate.
-In particular, I find the following except interesting as it serves as a reminder that in the populist Islam vs. the West narrative, Christianity isn’t always the brightest light on the hill:
+In particular, I find the following excerpt interesting as it serves as a reminder that in the populist Islam vs. the West narrative, Christianity isn’t always the brightest light on the hill:

 Ibrahima pointed out “very forcibly the incongruities in the conduct of those who profess to be the disciples of the immaculate Son of God.”
-The Africans had experienced or witnessed forced conversion as a justifications for slavery, whereas in their religion, conversion was a means of emancipation.
+The Africans had experienced or witnessed forced conversion as a justification for slavery, whereas in their religion, conversion was a means of emancipation.
 They were in daily contact with religious men and women who were nevertheless sadistically brutal.
 The debauchery of Christian men who sexually exploited powerless women—not accorded the status of concubines—could not have escaped them.
 As slaves, they had experienced the Christians at their utter worse.
 Because they did not have a race or class consciousness, they saw the Americans primarily not as whites or as slaveholders but rather as Christians.

 Similarly, Sapiens – a materialist recount of the evolution of humans in a historical context – helps put current Western/Christian fears of the Other into perspective: